gregtatum/profiler-rs/README.md

 ## Running the code

 Right now things mostly work through running the tests.
 This can be done through running the bash script.
 I did a bash script to be able to configure the test command a bit.
 Perhaps there is a more elegant way to do this in the future.
+There is also a single example.

 ```
 ./test.sh
+./example.sh output-json
 ```